Australian bottler Orora urges government to help stabilise energy costs

 SYDNEY, Oct 5 (Reuters) - Orora Ltd ORA.AX, Australian's second-largest bottler, said its new glass recycling plant would help it weather soaring energy costs but also called on the government for measures to stabilise prices long-term.

-Orora said it would be able to make 60% of its glass products from crushed, cleaned and re-processed product in its new plant, up from 38% in the year to June, hitting a self-imposed environmental target.
+Orora said it would be able to make 60% of its glass products from crushed, cleaned and re-processed product in its new plant by 2025, up from 38% in the year to June, hitting a self-imposed environmental target.

 Every 10% of Orora's glass output recycled also means a 3% reduction in energy costs at a time when prices are rocketing due to the war in Ukraine, Chief Executive Brian Lowe said in a telephone interview ahead of the plant's opening on Wednesday.